percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/xbk_option_reference.rst

    Make a backup and place it in :option:`--target-dir`.
 See :ref:`Creating a backup <creating_a_backup>`.

+.. option:: --backup-lock-timeout

+   The timeout in seconds for attempts to acquire metadata locks.

+.. option:: --backup-lock-retry-count

+   The number of attempts to acquire metadata locks.

 .. option:: --backup-locks

    This option controls if backup locks should be used instead of ``FLUSH TABLES